 Who Should Read “Man’s Search For Meaning Summary”?

 - A 21-year-old trying to figure out his purpose.

 - A middle-aged person who is in a mess and unable to sort out his priorities.

 - Anyone who is curious about his purpose in life.

 In this article, I will give you an in-depth summary of Man’s Search for Meaning and also share 5 big ideas I liked in this book.

-5 Big ideas from Man’s Search for Meaning
+5 Key Lessons From Man’s Search For Meaning

 1) You always have a choice of action under any circumstances.

 Between stimulus and response there is a space.
 In that space is our power to choose our response.~Viktor Frankl